 In 1941, Pearl made the first radio broadcast by an Aboriginal woman on 2WL Wollongong, speaking about Aboriginal civil rights and women's issues.

-In the 1950s she co-founded the Aboriginal-Australian Fellowship with Faith Bandler, an organisation to facilitate cooperation between Indigenous political groups and non-Indigenous allies.
+In the 1950s, she co-founded the Aboriginal-Australian Fellowship, an organisation to facilitate cooperation between Indigenous political groups and non-Indigenous allies, with Faith Bandler.